 The agreements can also reduce the issues that need to be contested.
 Generally, the agreements control the equitable distribution and alimony part of a divorce.
 They may also control child parenting plans.
 The court normally needs to monitor child support to ensure the child’s needs are a priority.

 Our Family Law Attorneys serve Sebastian, Vero Beach, and all Indian River County communities.
 The law offices of Lulich Attorneys & Consultants help people contemplating marriage, people who are happily married, and people thinking about divorce address their marital concerns - including equitable distribution, custody, child support, and alimony.
-Call for your Free Consultation today!
+Call for your Consultation today!
 Our law firm has a proven track record of helping women and men address their family law issues.

 Call Us Today at (772) 589-5500